nbashir97/MSc-Dissertation/README.md

 # MSc-Dissertation
-Code for my MSc in Statistics dissertation at the University of Sheffield.
+Code for my MSc in Statistics dissertation at The University of Sheffield, School of Mathematics and Statistics.

 #### Authors
 Nasir Zeeshan Bashir